derjayjay/paritygames/eningeering.md

 * implemented the algorithms as described on the lecture slides
 * impleneted a way to extract the required stated information from a given BDD

+#### Tue, Mar 25

+Which part of the program did you work on?

+* command line arguments
+* printing of results according to specification

+What was the goal?

+* having the program usable from the command line to automatically test implementation against test set and compare with pgsolver

+What ws the result?

+* the Zielonka algorithm implementation seems to be working